Content Fragment Models

 CAUTION

 5. Use Create to save the empty model.
-A message will indicate the success of the action, you can select Open to immediately edit the model, or Done to return to the console.
+A message indicates the success of the action, you can select Open to immediately edit the model, or Done to return to the console.

 CAUTION